NiklasPeterson/timestamps-bot/README.md

-# NP Gatekeeper
+# Timestamps Discord Bot

-Discord Bot that guards the Discord and only let in people who complete the captcha.
+Discord Bot that allows you to generate and share UNIX timestamps directly inside Discord.

 But also has some other useful commands